Logimethods/deetazilla/integration/compose/templater/readme.md

 How-To:
 =====

-To install, first unpack files into any directory and from the root run:
+To run from the cmd line:

-`python setup.py install`
+`python templater.py input_file properties_file`

-Second import:
+To use in your own project, import:

 `import templater`